Contextualizing Security and Privacy of Software-Defined Vehicles: A Literature Review and Industry Perspectives: SDV Security Challenges

-Finally, ISO/SAE 21434, a standard for cybersecurity engineering in road vehicles, acknowledges the impact of cybersecurity on privacy, as it involves protecting the "components and interfaces" of their "\ac{E/E} systems"~\cite{ISO21434}.
-Specifically, the standard confirms and highlights the importance of data privacy as “The information regarding the road user is highly sensitive and easy to link to a \ac{PII} principal”.

-\subsubsection{Attacks}
+\textbf{Data Anonymization}: When sharing the data with the third-party app provider, the privacy goal of data anonymization will eliminate any personally identifying information (PII) from the data.
+This can be achieved by modifying data so that it is no longer possible to identify the data subject.
+Pseudonymization, generalization, data masking, swapping, perturbation, and synthetic data generation are the six categories of data anonymization techniques~\cite{satori_2022}.

+\textbf{Data Sanitization}: Sharing reduced or anonymized data with third parties may still violate \ac{GDPR} principles of purpose limitation and storage limitation.
+Once data are transferred, the \ac{OEM} loses practical control over third-party use and retention, even if constrained by the \ac{ToS}.
+As shown in Fig.~\ref{fig:example_data_sanitization}, an \textit{honest-but-curious} UBI provider authorized to collect braking, steering angle, and acceleration data for scoring can still perform driver fingerprinting and infer undisclosed drivers.
+Although illegal, such misuse cannot be technically prevented post-sharing.
+ISO/SAE 21434 similarly highlights that road user data are highly sensitive and easily linkable to \ac{PII}~\cite{ISO21434}.

+\subsubsection{Attacks.}

 A survey on inference attacks demonstrated how seemingly benign vehicular data can reveal more context than initially apparent~\cite{pese2019survey}.
-These inference attacks violate the GDPR Principle of Purpose Limitation and are categorized into three types: (1) \textit{Driver Fingerprinting}, (2) \textit{Location Inference}, and (3) \textit{Driver Behavior Analysis}\cite{pese2019survey}.
-To assess the risk level of these attacks, a metric called Privacy Score (PS) was defined for 20 frequently collected vehicular sensors, indicating the potential for inferring \ac{PII}\cite{pese2019survey}.
+These inference attacks violate the GDPR Principle of Purpose Limitation and are categorized into two types: (1) \textit{Driver Fingerprinting}, (2) \textit{Location Inference} \cite{pese2019survey}.
+To assess the risk level of these attacks, a metric called Privacy Score (PS) was defined for 20 frequently collected vehicular sensors, indicating the potential for inferring \ac{PII}.
 The analysis identified location, vehicle speed, and steering wheel angle as the three most privacy-sensitive sensors.
-Since driver behavior analysis attacks are generally encompassed within driver fingerprinting, only the first two categories are discussed in detail below.